Adult group talks and visits

 Visits last about 90 minutes to two hours and can take place on any weekday morning or afternoon.

-We also run evening visits until 7pm on a Thursday.
-However, evening visits do not include a tour of the Conservation Studio.
+We also run evening visits on the first Thursday of the month until 7pm.
+Evening visits do not include a tour of the Conservation Studio.

 Due to the nature of the visits, we can take a maximum of 20 people per tour.